-For five centuries, Spynie Palace was the fortified residence of the Bishops of Moray, standing some two miles north of Elgin on the edge of Spynie Loch, a sea loch providing direct access and a safe anchorage.
+For nearly five centuries, Spynie Palace was the fortified residence of the Bishops of Moray, standing some two miles north of Elgin on the edge of Spynie Loch, a sea loch providing direct access and a safe anchorage.
 It was also the centre of a thriving settlement.
 Today the splendid ruins of the Palace remain, but the loch is only a shadow of its former self and the medieval town has disappeared.

 A Bishop of Moray called Giric or Gregory appears in the records as early as 1120.
 The early bishops had no fixed residence, instead basing themselves as needed at the churches of Spynie, Kinneddar (on the edge of today's Lossiemouth) and Birnie (south of Elgin).
 In 1208, Pope Innocent III agreed that Bishop Brice of Douglas could settle on the Church of the Holy Trinity at Spynie as his Cathedral.
 In 1224 the Pope agreed to a recommendation from Brice's successor, Bishop Andrew of Moray, that Holy Trinity Church in Elgin should be designated as the cathedral for the Bishopric of Moray.